harshaljaiswal/Polynomial_regression/README.md

 # Polynomial_regression
-This repo is the polynomial regression practice and Implentation of kaggle datasets
+This repo is the polynomial regression practice.